 An ethnically diverse workforce can make a company more attractive to would-be employees.
 It’s also more attractive to customers and more competitive in its approach due to their customer base being better represented.
 Additionally, their workforces can draw on more experiences and wider perspectives to generate better ideas and progress more quickly.

-To learn more about Black History Month and to view JTL’s profile, visit https://www.blackhistorymonth.org.uk/section/careers/.
+To learn more and to view JTL’s profile on Black History Month, visit https://www.blackhistorymonth.org.uk/article/profile/section/education-training/jtl-training/

 About the author